-Compulsory waste collection areas include properties within residential and low-density residential zones, townships and rural living.
-Residential and low-density residential zones are serviced by a 120 litre weekly garbage collection and a 240 litre fortnightly recycling collection.
+Compulsory waste collection areas include properties within residential and low-density residential zones, townships, and rural living.
+These areas receive a 120 litre weekly garbage collection and a 240 litre fortnightly recycling collection.

-Townships, rural living and all other zoned land in compulsory and non-compulsory areas are serviced by a 240 litre fortnightly garbage collection and a 240 litre fortnightly recycling collection.
-If you live within a non-compulsory area or have an additional service, you are able to opt out at any time, by advising Council in writing.
+All other areas receive a 240 litre fortnightly garbage collection and a 240 litre fortnightly recycling collection.
+If you live within a non-compulsory area or have an additional service, you are able to opt-out by advising Council in writing.

 If you live within an area not serviced by Council collections, you may purchase vouchers for use at Council’s Transfer Stations.